MyNameIsTrez/cpp_hot_reloading/README.md

 ## Running with Zig's compiler

 If you're on Windows, you might want to install [Zig's compiler](https://ziglang.org/) so you can run these commands with `zig c++`.

+## Stepping into the DLL's code with GDB

+Stepping into the DLL's code works out of the box, but if you make any changes to the DLL's code, you'll need to run `directory` and then answer "Reinitialize source path to empty?" with `y` in order to have GDB reload the changed files.